vladagurets/esp32-locker/README.md

 - Burn ESP32
 - Find your bot in Telegramm app and start chatting

+How to use configured locker?
+- Connect locker to power
+- Wait for connection is established
+- Use Telegram bot to interract with locker

 As result you will be able to open your cascet `n` times per week (initially week starts on Friday and ends on Thursday, you can play with configs in `./src/constants.h`)